JiehuaChen/BART/README.txt

 Part II: Write an auxiliary program forest_action.cpp that takes two arguments:
 	a.
 A forest of trees from disk (one of the files from Part I)
 	b.
 A vector of numbers
 and then performs the action of the forest on this vector, returning the corresponding sum of mu values.
+This action of a vector onto a tree is already computed somehow in Node::currentFits(), so you do not have to write it from scratch.

+Note 1: We need to develop a basic understanding of the code structure.
-Note: Since Part II requires using the trees saved in Part I, it is important to save the trees in a format that allows them to be easily reconstructed in Part II.
+Note 2: Since Part II requires using the trees saved in Part I, it is important to save the trees in a format that allows them to be easily reconstructed in Part II.
 Pre-order traversal is one way to go. (http://leetcode.com/2010/09/saving-binary-search-tree-to-file.html)

 - William Wu, 2013-01-08